brettshollenberger/Angular-Simple-Form/README.md

     validates: {
       name:  { presence: true },
       email: { presence: true, email: true },
-      zip:   { presence: true, zip: [ zipValidator, "Must contain a valid zip code" ] }
+      zip:   { presence: true, zip: { validates: zipValidator, message: "Must contain a valid zip code"} }
     }
   };
   ```
 Writing custom validations is much easier in Simple Form, too.
 No more boilerplate; no more custom directives that tap into the $parsers array.
-Simple Form validators just require you to write a function that returns true or false:
+Simple Form validators just require you to write a function that returns true or false, and assign it to the validates key on your validation:
   ```
   zipValidator = function(zip) {
     if(!zip) return true;